Research and Publication Ethics

 The journal promotes transparency in reporting and encourages adherence to recognized reporting guidelines such as CONSORT, PRISMA, STROBE, and CARE, depending on the study design.

-Authors should complete the online research ethics training program provided by the Korea Institute of Science and Technology Human Resources Development (KIRD) and upload the certificate as a supplementary file during submission.
+For instance, researchers affiliated with Korean institutions may complete the online research ethics training program provided by the Korea Institute of Science and Technology Human Resources Development (KIRD) (https://alpha-campus.kr).